Mississippi-in-Africa: History

 Isaac Ross provided for manumission of his slaves in his will, if they agreed to relocation to West Africa.
 His plantation was to be sold to provide funds for transportation and for supplies for the pioneer settlers.
 A grandson contested the will, but it was upheld by Mississippi's High Court of Errors and Appeals (since renamed the Supreme Court of Mississippi).
 In the late 1840s, approximately 300 African-American freedmen from Ross's Prospect Hill Plantation emigrated to Mississippi-in-Africa.
 They were the largest single group of American colonists to migrate to Liberia.

 Ross's grandson and heir Isaac Ross Wade contested the will through years of litigation, during which time he occupied the plantation.
 Wade was supposed to pay the freedmen for their labor.
 In 1847 the court ruled that the slaves, then technically free, could leave the United States.
-In 1848 the last group of Ross's freed slaves emigrated to the colony in West Africa.
+In 1848 the last group of Ross's freed people emigrated to the colony in West Africa.
 The passage to Africa was arranged by the Mississippi Colonization Society.
 It had purchased land on the Pepper Coast for a colony for freedmen from Mississippi.
 The late Ross was the first among its founders to have arranged for manumission of his slaves.

-The freedmen developed a society in West Africa much like the one they had left but taking the dominant position in relation to indigenous natives.
+The freedmen developed a society in West Africa much like the one they had left but taking the dominant position in relation to indigenous people.
 They built houses in the style of Southern mansions and established a hierarchical society with strong continuities to what they had known in the United States.
-They established plantations and battled local tribes for control of the territory, believing their American culture and Christianity made them superior.
+They established plantations and battled local ethnic groups for control of the territory, believing their American culture and Christianity made them superior.
 This settlement existed independently from 1835 until 1842, when it was incorporated into the Commonwealth of Liberia.
 In 1847 Liberia became independent of the American Colonization Society.

 Journalist Alan Huffman's history of the settlement explores its influence in contributing to more than a century of resentment between the majority of tribal peoples and the Americo-Liberians, descendants of the colonists who dominated the politics and economy of Liberia well into the 20th century.
 These groups have been on opposite sides of the civil war in Liberia since the 1980s.